Bjørn Johansen (footballer)

 Bjørn "Bummen" Johansen (born 7 September 1969) is a former Norwegian footballer, who played as a midfielder for Tromsø IL for most of his career.
-He is currently manager of Fredrikstad FK.
+He is currently a manager.

 Club career

 Johansen got his debut in 1987, and played for Tromsø until 1992.
 He moved to Viking in 1993, and stayed there for two seasons.
 In 1995, Johansen was back at Tromsø, and stayed with the club until 1999, and won the Norwegian Cup with Tromsø in 1996.

 Johansen played for the Swedish team Helsingborgs IF between 2000 and 2001, and played for the club in the Champions League, before he again returned to Tromsø, when the club played in the First Division in 2002. and helped the club return to the Norwegian Premier League.

 Johansen played for Tromsø between 1989 and 2005, with the exception of his 4 seasons and with his 326 league-games for Tromsø he is the player with the most matches for the club.
 Johansen also participated in four of Tromsø campaigns in European Cups.